Kortemme-Lab/match_ligand_binding_sites/binding_sites_from_pdb/README.md

 If you have the PDB95 database, you can extract the binding sites using the `./scripts/get_high_quality_structures.py` and the `./scripts/extract_ligand_binding_sites.py` scripts.

-Use can also use a precompiled binding site database for matching.
+You can also use a precompiled binding site database for matching.
 Concatenate the two parts of the compressed binding site database
 ```
 cat binding_site_database.tar.gz.part* > binding_site_database.tar.gz
 ```